jean-michelet/poc-fastify-di/README.md

 All dependency services, request-scoped plugins, and application plugins are resolved from this root.

+### Lifecycle Hooks

+You can hook into key stages of app initialization via optional callbacks:
+- `onFastifyCreated`: Runs right after the Fastify instance is created and before any plugin is registered.
+- `onRootRegistered`: Runs after the root plugin is composed, but before `app.ready()` is called.

 ## Service Plugins

 Service plugins are dependencies such as configuration objects, database clients, mailers, etc.